Probability and Statistics I

 Specification of controlled education, way of implementation and compensation for absences

-Attendance at seminars is controlled and the teacher decides on the compensation for absences.
+Participation in the exercise is mandatory and the teacher decides on the compensation for absences.

 Type of course unit